- be new;

 - hydrogen fuel cell motor; or

-- plug-in hybrid electricmotor with a battery capacity of 15 kilowatt-hours or greater.
+- plug-in hybrid electric motor with an all-electric range of 50 kilometres or greater.

-$3,000 for a new vehicle operated by plug-in hybrid electric motor with a battery capacity of less than 15 kilowatt-hours.
+$3,000 for a new vehicle operated by plug-in hybrid electric motor with an all-electric range of less than 50 kilometres.

 If you have a lease, your rebate will be pro-rated on the length of the agreement.
 You'll receive the full rebate if your lease is 3 years or more.

 Apply for your rebate